cjnevin/CleanArchitecture/README.md

 Defines Interface of `DataTransformer`

 Implementation of a **single** service, calls `DataTransformer` to mutate between data type (i.e. `Realm`, `CLLocation`, `SQL`) and `Entity`.

+Services may be composable.
+For example, a `UserListService` may check `StorageService` first before calling `ApiService`, if `ApiService` succeeds then a `UserList` is passed back to the `StorageService` and the `UserList` is returned.

 Example(s): `ApiService`, `LocationService`, `StorageService`